KevinPramudyanto/fortvault/README.md

 ## Background Info

-**FortVault** is a platform designed to help field workers manage their inventory conveniently.
-The application provides essential function, such as inventory creation, inventory loan, and worker management.
-The application is built using the PostgreSQL, Flask, React TypeScript stack.
+FortVault is an inventory management application, designed for field workers to manage their inventory conveniently.
+It offers users to lend their inventory and manage their worker accordingly.
+This application is built using PostgreSQL, Flask, React TypeScript stack.

-The link to the backend repository can be found here: [FortVault Server](https://github.com/KevinPramudyanto/fortvault-server)
+Link to the backend repository can be found here: [FortVault Server](https://github.com/KevinPramudyanto/fortvault-server)

 ## Table of Contents